yavordobrev24/Furniture-Haven/README.md

 # FurnitureHeaven

-Single Page Application for furniture crafted with React.js and empowered by Vite.js for an efficient build toolchain.
+Single Page Application for furniture crafted using React.js and empowered by Vite.js for an efficient build toolchain.

 ## Usage

 1. Register for an account to access personalized features.

-2. Log in using your credentials or explore using the provided test profiles.
+2. Log in using your credentials or explore using the provided demo profile on the login page.

-3. Explore furniture by categories, view details, and add preferred items to the cart.
+3. Explore furniture by categories, view details and add preferred items to the cart.

 4. Proceed to the cart for checkout to finalize your purchase.